-In accordance with Paragraph 16(2), Schedule 19, Finance Act 2016, Ford sets out below its group tax strategy for all UK companies within the Ford global group of companies, with the exception of FCE Bank plc, which will be publishing its tax strategy separately.
+In accordance with Paragraph 16(2), Schedule 19, Finance Act 2016, Ford sets out below its group tax strategy for all UK companies within the Ford global group of companies, with the exception of FCE Bank plc, which publishes its tax strategy separately.
 This strategy applies from the date of publication until it is superseded.

 Unless otherwise stated, references to ‘Ford’ or ‘the Group’ mean all UK companies within the Ford worldwide group (except FCE Bank plc).

 Risk Management and Governance Arrangements

 Tax policy ultimately resides with the global group’s Board of Directors.
 The Directors of each Ford legal entity also have a duty to ensure that risk is managed and that appropriate governance procedures are in place for their respective entities.
 To ensure that these duties are fulfilled a number of arrangements exist.
 These include:

 - Taking decisions at an appropriate level, as governed by the global Ford group’s authorities in relation to tax matters.

 - Regular reporting to the global group’s Board of Directors, Audit Committee and the Directors of UK legal entities.

 - Quarterly formal certification procedures including the identification, evaluation, monitoring and reporting of tax issues and risks.